Brianna1915403/code-name-story/README.md

 ```
 ### **Story 013**
 #### **Card:** As a reader, I can delete my comments using a delete button.
+#### **Conversation** By clicking the 'Delete Comment' button the comment and subsequent replies will be deleted from the database.
+#### **Conformity** The user is logged in and makes his way to his comment, and selects it, he can then click on the 'Delete' comment and gets routed back to the chapter it was in.
 ```php
     //The delete is being called to the CommentController.php. public function deleteComment($comment_id){